When do I need to do ADME & Drug-Drug Interaction studies?

 Definitive in vitro and in vivo data make or break an application to the clinic.

 In order to have an air-tight data package, drug developers should consult current guidance for recommended basic in vitro studies but also should follow up with studies to further explore inhibition, induction, drug transport, metabolism, or other areas if necessary.
+Through our partners at the Drug Development Solutions Center, we can offer in vivo ADME and PK studies to complement or further investigate observations from in vitro studies– or offer a different view of your drug’s disposition, as with a quantitative whole-body autoradiography (QWBA) study.
+In vitro experiments can provide helpful evidence of what is happening on a cellular level, but an additional whole-system view can give you information that provides important context for in vitro data.

 If there are unexpected results from definitive studies and you’re not sure where to turn—we can help.
 Our in-house experts know regulatory expectations inside and out and have “seen the weird stuff” when it comes to drug metabolism and drug interaction studies.
 Each study conducted at SEKISUI XenoTech comes with our signature consultative approach, and we also have a team of expert consultants on hand to help make sense of tricky data and can help you plan next steps towards regulatory approval.